valveteam/documentation/submodules/flow_control_module.md

 ### Brainstorming
 #### **How can we control the flow?**
 The key decision to make is how to module the flow of fluid.
-Two possible methods of controlling flow rate are as outlined below.
+Two possible methods of controlling flow rate are outlined below.
 1. Active Control\
   Fluid can be kept in a reservoir and *pumped* directly to another location.